TeamBreastCancer4/Breast-Cancer-IML-Project/README.md

 # Execution and Output of Code
+while the given code is executed, it sync users with a set of images as well. images which describe the working of code so user can understand easily what is happening.

+(* images are added with names 1.png 2.png 3.png and 4.png)

-while the given code is executed, it sync users with a set of images as well. images which describe the working of code so user can understand easily what is happening. the very first image differnetiate between features second image coorelate features with respect to colouring sceheme, color is given to feature with respect to its distance from another feature. third image shows accuracy comparison of those classifier which are used in this code (mentioned below)
+the very first image differnetiate between features second image coorelate features with respect to colouring sceheme, color is given to feature with respect to its distance from another feature. third image shows accuracy comparison of those classifier which are used in this code (mentioned below)